Jemisode/poke-pong/README.md

 Run the app in development mode
 ##### `$ npm start`<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Alternatively it can be viewed live at[Poké Pong app](https://jemisode.github.io/poke-pong/ "Poké Pong").

 ## Plan